-International students hold an F-1 student visa and must be enrolled full-time, for at least 12 credit hours, during the fall and spring semesters and must maintain a cumulative grade point average of 2.0 or better at all times.
+International students hold an F-1 student visa and are required to remain in good standing with the College.
+To remain in good standing, International students must be enrolled full-time, for at least 12 credit hours, during the fall and spring semesters, maintain a cumulative grade point average of 2.0 or better at all times, and pay their bill in accordance to Bursar Office policies and procedures.

 International students are not eligible for financial aid but may qualify for scholarships through the College's Foundation.
 International students are urged to utilize all of our academic services including the Advising and Counseling Center, tutoring and library services.
 We encourage them to communicate with all staff, asking questions to better their college experience; and to participate in all student activities and clubs to be an integral part of campus life as well.
-For further information or questions please contact our International Student Coordinator/PDSO, ecasne@ sussex.edu
+For further information or questions please contact our International Student Coordinator, Erin Casne.